mindhivefi/ts-form-validation/README.md

     email: {
       required: true,
       trim: true,
-      // We are using validator -library here to to actual email -check
+      // We are using validator -library here to do the actual email -check
       validate: (value: string) =>
-        !validator.isEmail(value) && {
+        validator.isEmail(value) || {
           type: MessageType.ERROR,
           message: 'Please give a valid email address', },